dabslee/aristotle/README.md

   * Submitting text submissions to assignments as a student and viewing the grades once available.

 ## Priority Backlog (Next Patch)
-* Use an iframe to display readme on home pages
+- [X] Use an iframe to display readme on home pages
-* Add "report an issue" button
+- [ ] Add "report an issue" button
-* Add social media sharing tags
+- [ ] Add social media sharing tags
-* Cumulative grade displaying
+- [ ] Cumulative grade displaying
-* Email notifications for assignment updates
+- [ ] Email notifications for assignment updates
-* Cookie
+- [ ] Cookie

 ## Backlog
 * File uploads for assignments and submissions
 * Status tags instead of unread/read formatting for assignments
 * Non-assignment pages
 * Actual SSL certification
+* Switch session course tracking method from cookies to request kwargs

 ## Issues/bugs
-Submit issues on the [issues page](https://github.com/dabslee/aristotle/issues)
+If there are urgent bugs, [email me](mailto:brandon.sangmin.lee@gmail.com).
+Otherwise, for nonurgent bugs and issues, make a submission on the [issues page](https://github.com/dabslee/aristotle/issues)

 ## Contribute
 Feel free to contribute by submitting pull requests!